city41/neosdconv/README.md

 These are both optional, and should not be used for homebrew roms.

-You can set a commercial's NGH number with `-# <ngh>` and also the screenshot to use with `-s <screenshot number>`.
+You can set a commercial ROM's NGH number with `-# <ngh number>` (such as `-# 95` for Real Bout Fatal Fury) and also the screenshot with `-s <screenshot number>`.
 NGH numbers can be found here: http://www.neo-geo.com/snk/master_list-ngh.htm.
 Screenshot numbers are proprietary to TerraOnion, and I don't know of an easy way to get them.
 The screenshot option was added for completeness.

+If NGH or screenshot are provided and are invalid, they will default to zero and a warning will be emitted.

 ## Setting the Genre